John Deere House: History

 The house was built in the Italianate style for Moline grocer William B. Dawson around 1870.
 The property consisted of three lots, and included the house, a barn, outbuildings, a carriageway, fruit trees, grapery, and select plants.
 Dawson, however, defaulted on the property and John Deere purchased the house and the three lots in 1875.
 For the next five years, Deere renovated and expanded the house before occupying it in 1880.
 The additions more than doubled the size of the house.

 Deere made two unique innovations to the house in the process.
 Ceramic tile was buried and then placed from the basement to the lowest part of the property.
 The tile allowed cool air to pass from the lower hillside, into the basement and then into the lower floors of the house.
 The process provided an early form of air conditioning.
 The second innovation was due to the house's location on the crest of a bluff.
 Long iron bars were bolted onto the corners of the house so as to hold the structure on the foundation in strong winds.

 The home, now in the Second Empire style, featured porches, turrets, iron cresting, window bays, a walnut staircase, and an office from which Deere could see his factories in the valley below the house.
 The family bedrooms were on the second floor, and the ballroom and servant's quarters were on the third floor.
 Deere named the 8000 sqft home Red Cliff.

 Deere lived in the house for six years until his death in 1886.
 His body lay in repose in the front parlor where thousands of mourners paid their respects.
 His widow, Lucenia, lived in the house two more years before her death in 1888.
+It was then inherited by her daughter Alice Deere, wife of architect Merton Yale Cady.
 The house remained in the Deere family until 1933, when it was sold to a banker.